CL Owners Group

 There are two specialist brokers who can offer PLI to CLs; Devitts & McClarrons.
-They both offer similar packages at under £100/year.
+They both offer similar packages at about £100/year.
 If you operate a wider business or farm, your existing insurer (eg. the NFU) will probably include PLI in their policy, but ensure it covers the 5-van CL.

 Top Tip: If you plan to invest in a Loo/Shower, be aware that a portable unit can be offset against tax as they can be designated as 'Plant & Machinery' rather than a Fixed Asset.
 They can also be sold if you change your plans.